fintechzoom.com russell 2000

 The fintechzoom.com Russell 2000 focuses on the movement in the Russell 2000, the index tracks the performance of the 2000 US-cap companies in the US Stock market.

-Fintechzoom.com Russell 2000 seeks to provide a better insight into the occurrences of the market by highlighting the movements in the Russell 2000.
+Fintechzoom.com’s Russell 2000 seeks to provide better insight into market movements by highlighting the index.

 What Is The Russell 2000?